 The Santa Cruz City Council on Tuesday also expressed unanimous support for keeping the Santa Cruz Warriors basketball team in Santa Cruz after the team’s contract with the city ends in September 2021.
 The council supported more talks with Warriors leaders in the next two months about a permanent arena.

-The team, which is a G League squad affiliated with the Golden State Warriors, has played at Kaiser Permanente Arena on lower Pacific Avenue since 2012.
+The team, which is a G League squad affiliated with the Golden State Warriors, has played at Kaiser Permanente Arena on Front Street since 2012.
 Many downtown business leaders praised the arrangement because of the thousands of fans and business that the games have drawn.

 The Santa Cruz Seaside Co., owner of the Santa Cruz Beach Boardwalk, ground leases the lot where the arena stands.
 The city leases the arena to the Santa Cruz Warriors.
 City leaders and the Seaside Co. want the team to stay permanently.